tarantool/doc/doc/how-to/getting_started_python.rst

     $ tt start sample_db

-Now you can a client Python application that makes requests to this database.
+Now you can create a client Python application that makes requests to this database.

 .. _getting_started_python_develop_client_app: